Echooff3/runback-ai/IMPLEMENTATION_SUMMARY.md

 **Managing History**:
 1. User goes to Settings → Chat History
-2. Can search for sessions by keyword
+2. Can search for sessions by title
 3. Can filter by starred, open, or closed
 4. Can star/unstar any session
 5. Can delete unstarred sessions (with confirmation)